51sec/camera/README.md

 # Camera
 This project is used to demonstrate how easy a web app can take your camera.
-As long as you give permissin to the web app to use your camera, it can take your camera photo without asking.
+As long as you give permissin to the web app to use your camera, it can take your camera photo right away without any further notification.
+- on the mobile devices, phone or tablet, it will use front camera to take the photo.

 Try this app using Heroku.